jglodek/statemachine.js/README.md

 	fsm.processEvent("loaded");

+You can process events with up to 5 parameters, like this:

+	fsm.processEvent("loaded", "dojox");

-processEvent calls should be hidden somewhere in your UI or AJAX event handlers, like(jQuery):
+processEvent calls should be placed somewhere in your UI or AJAX event handlers, like(jQuery):

 	$('#something').click(function(){fsm.processEvent('clicked-something');});